jet/equinox/DOCUMENTATION.md

 # Things that are incomplete and/or require work

 This is a very loose laundry list of items that have occurred to us to do, given infinite time.
-No conclusions of likelihood of starting, finishing, or even committing to adding a feature should be inferred, but most represent things that would be likely to be accepted into the codebase (please raise Issues first though ;) ).
+No conclusions of likelihood of starting, finishing, or even committing to adding a feature should be inferred, but most represent things that would be likely to be accepted into the codebase (please [read and] raise Issues first though ;) ).

 - Extend samples and templates; see [#57](https://github.com/jet/equinox/issues/57)

+## Wouldn't it be nice - `Equinox`

+- While the plan is to support linux and MacOS, there are skipped tests wrt Mono etc. In terms of non-Windows developer experience, there's plenty scope for improvement.
+- Performance tuning for non-store-specific logic; no perf tuning has been done to date (though some of the Store/Domain implementations do show perf-optimized fold implementation techniques).
+While in general the work is I/O bound, there are definitely opportunities to use `System.IO.Pipelines` etc, and the `MemoryStore` and CLI gives a good testbed to drive this improvement.

-## Wouldn't it be nice - `Equinox.EventStore`:
+## Wouldn't it be nice - `Equinox.EventStore`

 EventStore, and it's Store adapter is the most proven and is pretty feature rich relative to the need of consumers to date.
 Some things remain though: